jazho76/house_of_apple_2/README.md

-# Exploring House of Apple 2 on glibc 2.43
+# Exploring House of Apple 2 on modern glibc

 **File Stream Oriented Programming (FSOP).** This is about abusing glibc file stream structures to hijack control flow.
 One way to do this is by corrupting the vtable dispatch mechanism of `_IO_FILE_plus`.
 Modern glibc validates this vtable, so the obvious approach of replacing it with an arbitrary address doesn't work.